6. Framing Your Study

 A: Asking a question in the Slack community will give Indi, her team, and many other Slack members a chance to see the question and respond to it.

-Q: Do the recordings count toward Indi’s Problem Space Certification Program?
+Q: Do the recordings qualify me for Indi’s Problem Space Certification Program?

 Take this course in Chinese through UXOffer: